Monday, June 29, 2015

 Saturday, July 6, 2002

-Traveled six hours in our RV to Florence, we stopped to eat lunch at a Country Market.
+Traveled six hours in our RV to Florence, and we stopped to eat lunch at a Country Market.

 🚗~2002 Wednesday, July 22, Day Trip to Tullahoma, Tennessee